edricgalentino/edricgalentino/README.md

 - 👋 Hi, I’m @edricgalentino
-- 👀 I’m interested in Website Development
+- 👀 I’m interested in Website & Mobile Development in Front-end side
-- 🌱 I’m currently learning on YouTube
+- 🌱 Currently Study => Reactjs
-- 💞️ I’m looking to collaborate on Website Development
+- 💞️ I’m looking to collaborate on amazing projects in the future and be part of an incredible team!
-- 📫 How to reach me is in https://instagram.com/edricgalentino
+- 📫 How to reach me => 💌 DM me on instagram @edricgalentino / email me on erdrikpertama@gmail.com / you can chat me on LinkedIn (Edric Galentino)

 <!---
 edricgalentino/edricgalentino is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.